 The OASW Nominating Committee will select and make recommendations to the Board of Directors, which approves the award recipient.

-As of 2016, the award will be presented every two years at OASW’s Annual General Meeting.
+Award Presentation is presented every two years at OASW’s Annual General Meeting.
 The award will consist of a plaque or framed certificate and will be accompanied by a media release.

 Nomination Deadline: Now Closed